National Park Service, Interior.

 Consultation With Indian Tribes (Executive Order 13175 and Department Policy)

 The Department of the Interior strives to strengthen its government-to-government relationship with Indian Tribes through a commitment to consultation with Indian tribes and recognition of their right to self-governance and tribal sovereignty.
 We have evaluated this rule under the criteria in Executive Order 13175 and under the Department's tribal consultation policy and have determined that tribal consultation is not required because the rule will have no substantial direct effect on federally recognized Indian tribes.
 Nevertheless, in support of the Department of Interior and NPS commitment for government-to-government consultation, through the EA process, the NPS initiated consultation with the four Indian tribes traditionally associated with the Park.

 This rule does not contain information collection requirements, and a submission to the Office of Management and Budget under the Paperwork Reduction Act is not required.
 We may not conduct or sponsor and you are not required to respond to a collection of information unless it displays a currently valid OMB control number.

 The NPS has prepared the EA to determine whether this rule will have a significant impact on the quality of the human environment under the NEPA.
 This rule does not constitute a major Federal action significantly affecting the quality of the human environment.
 A detailed statement under the NEPA is not required because of the FONSI.
 A copy of the EA and FONSI can be found online at http://parkplanning.nps.gov/PullmanConnection, by clicking on the link entitled “Document List.”

 This rule is not a significant energy action under the definition in Executive Order 13211.
 A Statement of Energy Effects in not required.

-The primary author of this regulation is Megan Apgar, Regulations Program Specialist, Division of Regulations, Jurisdiction, and Special Park Uses, National Park Service.
+The primary authors of this regulation are Julia Larkin and Jay Calhoun, National Park Service, Division of Regulations, Jurisdiction, and Special Park Uses.